Tamagawa Products for Elliptic Curves Over Number Fields: Acknowledgements

 \section{Acknowledgements}

 We are grateful for the generous support of the National Science Foundation (Grants DMS 2002265 and DMS 205118), National Security Agency (Grant H98230-21-1-0059), the Thomas Jefferson Fund at the University of Virginia, and the Templeton World Charity Foundation.
-The authors would like to thank Ken Ono and Wei-Lun Tsai for many helpful suggestions and conversations.
+The authors would like to thank Ken Ono and Wei-Lun Tsai for their mentorship as well as Noam Elkies for useful conversations.